 After the settings for the Dialogflow bot are added, you can select an optional setting called Wait Conversation End.
 When enabled, the Bot Block recognizes intents that are marked as end-of-conversation intents in the bot.

-Here's an example of a Dialogflow bot with the settings imported and the Wait Conversation End option selected:
+Here's an example of a Dialogflow ES bot with the settings imported and the Wait Conversation End option selected:

 Adding a Lex bot to the registry

 For Amazon Lex bots, you'll need to provide the following details:

 - Bot Name – The name of the bot in Lex.

 - Bot Alias – The name of the alias that the bot was published to.
 (An alias points to a specific version of your Lex bot.)

 - Region – The region the bot is located in.
 This corresponds to the region indicated in your Amazon Web Services (AWS) console (e.g. us-east-1, us-west-2).

 - Access Key ID and Secret Access Key – These credentials are created and managed from AWS Identity and Access Management (IAM) and require the appropriate permissions to interact with Lex.